Gay Animals Who Prove Same-Sex Love Is Natural

 Just as we stand for animal rights, we stand for LGBTQI+ rights – this month and every month.
 At PETA, we believe in compassion and empathy for all, regardless of age, gender, race, sexual orientation, or species.

 Humans are one species of animal among many.
-All animals – regardless of species – deserve the opportunity to live our lives the way we choose.
+And we all should have the opportunity to live our lives the way we choose.

 Please join us in the fight for a more just society and pledge to reject prejudice and anything else that causes harm to those with whom we share this planet.
 Pledge to help end speciesism: